 UberEATS app hosts an estimated delivery time feature powered by machine learning models built on Michelangelo.

-Stack Technologies of A Web Application
+Stack Technologies Of A Web Application

 For the web-based app, the Uber developers use Node.js, an open-source platform with a huge community of web engineers.
 Node.js also enables the developers to share JavaScript code between the server and client to create universal web applications.
-Lastly, they use Browserify for all client-side bundling as it comes with Node. js-based module requirements.
+Lastly, they use Browserify for all client-side bundling as it comes with Node.
+Js-based module requirements.

 Uber uses standard Flux and React.js for application rendering and state handling.
 The build system, Core Tasks, is a pre-defined group of scripts to compile and version frontend assets that are built on Gulp.js.